FlockyChou/vtubing.info/before-starting/setting-clear-expectations.md

 ## Things to Consider Before Starting (for VTubers)

-In addition to all the above, there are a lot of things that go on behind the scenes to content creation that most people don't realize.
+In addition to all the above, content creation is not as easy as it seems&mdash;there are a lot of things that happen behind the scenes that most people don't realize.

 {% include youtube.html id='EmiFhbz2e2k' %}

-In the video above, Squiiji does a real good job highlighting a lot of time and money sinks that most people don't consider when first trying to get into content creation and VTubing specifically.
-I think a lot of very important things are covered in this video.
+In the video above, artist VTuber Squiiji does a real good job highlighting the time and money sinks that most people don't consider when first trying to get into VTubing and content creation in general.

-The most relevant takeaways for me are:
+I think a lot of very important things are covered in this video but the most relevant takeaways for me are:
 * **Consistency is Key** - Upload consistency is a key factor the algorithm looks for and also lets your audience know when you're streaming next.
 * **You Need to Be a Jack of All Trades** - Being a VTuber requires a wide set of skills such as video editing, thumbnail creation, social media management, etc.
 * **You Need to Be Entertaining** - What makes you stand out from the competition?